Muammer Güler: Biography

-On 16 September 1993 he was appointed governor of Niğde Province.
+On 16 September 1993, Güler was appointed governor of Niğde Province.
 From 29 January 1992 on he was the governor of Kayseri Province.
 After serving as governor of Gaziantep Province between 6 July 1994 and 28 July 2000, Güler moved to Samsun Province as governor.
-Starting 17 February 2003 he served as the Governor of Istanbul Province.
-On 12 May 2010 Güler began the position of MOI Undersecretary for Security and Public Order.
+Starting 17 February 2003, he served as the governor of Istanbul Province.
+On 12 May 2010, Güler began the position of MOI Undersecretary for Security and Public Order.
 On 24 January 2013, he was appointed minister of interior, replacing İdris Naim Şahin in the post.

-He is married to Neval Güler, a retired math teacher, since 1977.
+Güler has been married to Neval Güler, a retired math teacher, since 1977.
 They have a son, Barış Güler, and a daughter.

-Some of his critics have dubbed him "Chemical Muammer" (Kimyasal Muammer), comparing him with "Chemical Ali".
+Some of Güler's critics have dubbed him "Chemical Muammer" (Kimyasal Muammer), comparing him with "Chemical Ali".
 Among his other nicknames are "Neckless Muammer" (Boyunsuz Muammer), "Neckless Muammer Pasha" (Boyunsuz Muammer Paşa), and "Neckless Muammer Pasha, Governor of Dersaadet" (Dersaadet Valisi Boyunsuz Muammer Paşa).

 2013 corruption scandal

-On 17 December 2013, his son Barış Güler was arrested as a consequence of a corruption operation.
-Muammer Güler resigned as Minister of the Interior amid the scandal on 25 December together with Minister of Economy Zafer Çağlayan and Minister of Environment and Urban Planning Erdoğan Bayraktar, both of whose own sons were also involved in the scandal.
+On 17 December 2013, Güler's son Barış Güler was arrested as a consequence of a corruption operation.
+Muammer Güler resigned as Minister of the Interior amid the scandal on 25 December, together with Minister of Economy Zafer Çağlayan and Minister of Environment and Urban Planning Erdoğan Bayraktar, both of whose own sons were also involved in the scandal.